Shaaali/identity-apps/docs/references/idp-settings/just-in-time-provisioning.md

 # Just-in-Time User Provisioning

 Just-in-Time (JIT) User Provisioning is a method to provision users to Asgardeo during federated authentication.
-When a service provider (SP) initiates the authentication request, and the user gets redirected to Asgardeo.
-Finally, Asgardeo redirects the user to an external Identity Provider (IdP).
+When a service provider (SP) initiates an authentication request, the user gets redirected to Asgardeo.
+Once in Asgardeo, if the user decides to use an external identity provider (i.e., a social or an enterprise connection) for authentication, Asgardeo redirects the user to an external Identity Provider (IdP).
 JIT provisioning gets triggered when Asgardeo receives a positive authentication response from the external identity provider.
 In such a scenario, Asgardeo will provision the user to its internal user store along with the user claims obtained from the authentication response.